bortexz/MeanCourse/Exercices/Exercise_02/README.md

 Watto asked us to write the API to interact with.
 He needs to do the following tasks over the two different resources:

 - Get a full list with id and type(pieces) or model(spacecrafts).
 (See lodash library to pick only certain attributes of an object).
-- Get details (all parameters) of a resource by it's ID.
+- Get details (all parameters) of a resource through it's ID.
 - Create a new one of each (Check if all attributes are correct before inserting into DB!)
 - Modify a single resource.
 - Delete a single resource.